legendary0911/linkedin_ai_agent/README.md

-##LnkedIn AI Agent
+## LnkedIn AI Agent

-Creating an AI Agent that can automate creating posts and posting it on Linkedin using *Crew AI
+Creating an AI Agent that can automate creating posts and posting it on Linkedin using -
+* Crew AI
-*Llama 3
+* Llama 3
-*Groq
-*Selenium
-*Beautifulsoup
+* Groq
+* Selenium
+* Beautifulsoup
-*Linkedin Scraper
+* Linkedin Scraper

-for running the -
+For running the -
-1. clone it and install all the dependencies in the requirement.txt file
+1. Clone it and install all the dependencies in the requirement.txt file
-2. create a .env file with the following
+2. Create a .env file with the following
    ```
     OPENAI_API_KEY = "open ai key"
     OPENAI_API_BASE = "api base url"